tobias-weiss-ai-xr/opendesk-edu/docs/getting-started.md

 ## Password seed

-All secrets are generated from a master password via [Master Password (algorithm)](https://en.wikipedia.org/wiki/Master_Password_(algorithm)).
+All secrets are generated from a master password via [Master Password (algorithm)](https://en.wikipedia.org/wiki/Master_Password_(algorithm)):
-To prevent others from using your openDesk instance, you must set your individual master password via:

 ```shell
 export MASTER_PASSWORD="your_individual_master_password"
 ```

+There is no default value for the `MASTER_PASSWORD` and the deployment will fail if the environment variable is missing.

+> [!note]
+> Due to limitations of helm, the `MASTER_PASSWORD` environment variable has to be an non-empty value, even if all
+> secrets have been replaced by custom values.

 > [!important]
 > Currently a